 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with T-cell leukemia may experience the following symptoms or signs.
 Sometimes, people with T-cell leukemia do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
+Or, these symptoms may be caused by a medical condition that is not leukemia.

-- Recurrent infections from low numbers of neutrophils (infection-fighting white blood cells)
+- Recurrent infections from low numbers of infection-fighting white blood cells called neutrophils

 - Bleeding or bruising easily

 - Persistent, unexplained abdominal pain on the left side from a swollen spleen (LGLL, T-PLL)